fastqe/fastqe/paper.md

 # Conclusion

 FASTQE is a software tool that serves both a practical and educational purpose.
 It can be adapted for many purposes.
 A resource on sequence quality suitable for high school and undergraduate students has also been developed [@jacques], and it has also been used in short courses and bioinformatics training [@batut] in [Galaxy](https://usegalaxy.org).
-Future development includes an enhanced HTML output format for better integration with browser accesible tools such as Galaxy.
+Future development includes an enhanced HTML output format for better integration with browser accessible tools such as Galaxy.
 Everyone knows that using emoji to visualise biological sequencing data is a silly idea.
 We have shown here that maybe it isn’t as silly as it sounds.

 # Acknowledgements

 Thanks to the users of FASTQE.
 We would also like to thank Ray Enke and the NIBLES incubator team for developing teaching materials using FASTQE.
 We would like to acknowledge contributions to FASTQE, including during the BCC2020 CoFest: Björn Grüning, Catherine Bromhead, Clare Sloggett, Clarissa Womack, Helena Rasche, Maria Doyle, Michael Franklin, Nicola Soranzo, Phil Ewels.
-Additional thanks to Clare Slogget for manuscript feedback, and the PyCon Au 2024 academic team Maia Sauren and Alan Rubin.
+Additional thanks to Clare Slogget and Genevieve Buckley for manuscript feedback, and the PyCon Au 2024 academic team Maia Sauren and Alan Rubin.

 # References